Danny Glover: Venezuela

 Glover was also a board member of TeleSUR, a media network primarily funded by the Venezuelan government.
-During the beginning of the 2014 Venezuela Protests, Glover shared his support to Chávez's successor, President Nicolás Maduro, calling members of his government "the stewards" of Venezuela's democracy.
+During the beginning of the 2014 Venezuelan protests, Glover extended his support to Chávez's successor, President Nicolás Maduro, calling members of his government "the stewards" of Venezuela's democracy.
 Glover also told Venezuelan government supporters to go fight for the sovereignty of Maduro's government.
 Through the crisis in Bolivarian Venezuela, Glover continued to show his support for the Bolivarian government and President Maduro's administration.

-Israel
+Israel-Palestine

 On September 2, 2009, Glover signed an open letter of objection to the inclusion of a series of films intended to showcase Tel Aviv—without the participation of Palestinian filmmakers, at the Toronto International Film Festival.

 Music

-Glover has become an active member of board of directors of The Jazz Foundation of America.
+Glover has become an active member of the board of directors of The Jazz Foundation of America.
 He became involved with The Jazz Foundation in 2005, and has been a featured host for their annual benefit A Great Night in Harlem for several years, as well appearing as a celebrity MC at other events for the foundation.
 In 2006, Britain's leading African theatre company Tiata Fahodzi appointed Glover as one of its three Patrons, joining Chiwetel Ejiofor and Jocelyn Jee Esien opening the organization's tenth-anniversary celebrations (February 2, 2008) at the Theatre Royal Stratford East, London.

 Filmography

 Awards and honours

 In 2010, Glover delivered the Commencement Address and was awarded an honorary Doctor of Humane Letters degree from Utah State University.
-The same year, Starr King School for the Ministry awarded him a Doctorate of Humane Letters in absentia.
-He was awarded the doctorate specifically for his long history of activism, including support for the United Farm Workers, UNITE HERE, The Algebra Project, The Black AIDS Institute, as well as his humanitarian efforts on behalf of the Haiti earthquake victims, literacy and civil rights and his fight against unjust labor practices.

 He was also the recipient of a tribute paid by the Deauville American Film Festival in France on September 7, 2011.

 Glover was awarded the Cuban National Medal of Friendship by the Cuban Council of State on December 29, 2016, in a ceremony in Havana for his solidarity with the Cuban 5 during their time of incarceration in the United States.

 On March 25, 2022, the Academy of Motion Picture Arts and Sciences (AMPAS) presented Glover with the Jean Hersholt Humanitarian Award at the Governors Awards ceremony.
 In 2023, he was inducted into the Black Music & Entertainment Walk of Fame in Atlanta, Georgia.
+IndieWire named him one of the best actors never to have received an Academy Award nomination.